exopas95/league-of-legends-ocr/README.md

 - `tqdm == 4.51.0`
 - `pytube == 10.0.0`

-Please use the command below to install all the dependencies.
+Please use the command below to install all the dependencies.<br>
 ``` !pip install -r requirements.txt --use-feature=2020-resolver ```

 ## Installation